EliDelgad/elidelgad.github.io/README.md

 Data Engineer/Analyst with seven years of progressive experience and skilled at:

 Technical: Extract, organize, and integrate data from disparate sources (RDBMS – Oracle Databases, IBM Db2 Warehouse on Cloud).
-Set up and manage the infrastructure required for the ingestion, processing, and storage of data.
-Data cleaning, Analysis and visualization.
+Set up and managed the infrastructure required for the ingestion, processing, and storage of data.
+Data cleaning, Analysis, and visualization.
 Functional: Convert business requirements into technical specifications and work with the complete software development lifecycle (Ideation, architecture, design, prototyping, testing, deployment, and monitoring).
 Understanding the risks of poor data management, quality, privacy, security, and compliance.
 Soft: Detail-orientated, effective communication and collaboration with teamwork and external stakeholders.